 By discovering Enterprise Placement Year at an Open Day at the University, Virag jumped on board during 2019/20 and was able to research and grow her business with help from the Enterprise Team.
 Virag has learnt to not be afraid to make changes to the business if necessary, no matter how scary it can be.
 EPY enabled Virag to enter a competition that resulted in her winning the opportunity to establish her brand with support from creative digital marketing agency The Bigger Boat.

 Having been a keen knitter since she was 7, knitting and selling scarves to friends at school, Emily Warburton is now weaving out a knitting career through her business YAM Knitwear, inspired by the Cumbrian countryside where she grew up on a dairy farm.

-After graduation, Emily plans to work for a large knitwear company to gain experience, then go part-time to build up her business.
+Emily launched YAM Knitwear in September 2020.
 Using wool from the Romney sheep that she rears on the farm, mixed with Alpaca wool, to make her garments, she hopes to eventually run her own company full-time with a small team.

 Undertaking Enterprise Placement Year in 2017/18 enabled Emily to find out if working for herself would be a success, learn how to make garments, but more importantly get constructive criticism from potential customers.
 She gained lots of transferrable skills that will be of benefit when she goes self-employed.

 Young Boy Hustle (YBH) is an independent online clothing brand, launched in 2016, set out to remove the stigma of mental health.

 Known as ‘The Black and White Brand’, it was created by University of Huddersfield marketing graduate and fashion designer Ibrar Ahmad Razaq, who designs the distinctive black and white apparel.
 The brand is targeted at 18-24-year olds who struggle to speak out on their personal issues with a fear of being judged or singled out.